Maseshi/Sakurada-Shiro/documents/README.en.md

 Due to various reasons, we have these limitations.
 We sincerely apologize for these restrictions and these are the limitations of this skin.

 - Skins are currently not supported in mania, catch, taiko modes, which will be rendered as default skins instead.
-- Skins may not display properly for screens with resolutions greater than 1366x768.
+- Resolutions of 16:10 screens are not yet supported, where skins may not display properly.
 - Skins are not yet supported for those who have [osu!supporter](https://osu.ppy.sh/home/support) full

 If you have the ability and would like to help us get rid of these limitations.
 You can help us by [pull request](https://github.com/Maseshi/Sakurada-Shiro/pulls) from this repository or [support us](https://patreon.com/maseshi) to provide.
 This project can still go on.